joychetry/claude-code-over-github-copilot/README.md

-# Claude Code + GitHub Copilot Setup Instructions
+# Claude Code over GitHub Copilot-model endpoints - Setup Instructions

 ## Overview

 This project allows you to use Claude Code with GitHub Copilot instead of Anthropic's servers.
 We can't send company information to Anthropic, but we already have an agreement with GitHub Copilot for our VSCode and IDEA agents.

 The architecture uses:
 - **Translation Layer**: LiteLLM proxy to translate between Claude Code and GitHub Copilot APIs